 R.B.
 Bennett was Canada's 11th Prime Minister, and a founding partner of the Bennett Jones LLP international law firm.
 He lived at the Club during various times when the third floor was used for accommodation.
 A Canadian lawyer, businessman, politician, and philanthropist, he served as Prime Minister of Canada from August 7, 1930 to October 23, 1935.
 These were the worst of the Great Depression years, after which he moved to England and was later elevated to the peerage as Viscount Bennett.
 We are confident he would be proud today of the room that bears his name!

-Named for Sir James and Lady Lougheed, this is a favorite private room of the Club's members and of the well known Lougheed family.
+Named for Sir James and Lady Lougheed, this is a favorite private room of the Club's members and of the well-known Lougheed family.
 The Lougheeds have been listed on the Club's roster for four generations - including former Alberta Premier Peter Lougheed.

 The art featured in this room includes works done by Premier Lougheed's niece, Deborah Lougheed Sinclair.

-The Glenbow Ranche was purchased by Ranchmen's Club Member Eric Harvie in 1933, who in 1947 won the ultimate Alberta lottery -- he owned the mineral rights to Leduc No. 1, the well near Edmonton where oil was discovered in 1947, ushering in Alberta's petroleum era.
+The Glenbow Ranche was purchased by The Ranchmen's Club member Eric Harvie in 1933, who in 1947 won the ultimate Alberta lottery -- he owned the mineral rights to Leduc No. 1, the well near Edmonton where oil was discovered in 1947, ushering in Alberta's petroleum era.
 The bonanza motivated Eric, a Calgary lawyer, to support the creation of the Glenbow Museum, the Banff School of Fine Arts, Banff's Luxton Museum, the Calgary Zoo, Heritage Park and the Devonian Foundation.

 The Harford Room is named for one of the Club's founding members, Hugh Wyndbram Luttrell Harford (1862-1920).
 A banker and the son of a wealthy British family, he sought adventure on the frontier and for a brief time in the early 1890s, he ranched near High River in partnership with Herbert Samson (namesake for the Samson Lounge on the second floor).
 In 1895, Harford sold his shares and moved back to England where he succeeded his father in the banking business.

-The Cochrane Lounge is a large multi-purpose space located in the center of the Club's third floor and features skylights, fireplace and a full-service bar.
+The Cochrane Lounge is a large multi-purpose space located in the center of the Club's third floor and features skylights, a fireplace and a full-service bar.
 Finished in a warm and luxurious décor, it is perfect by itself for stand-up receptions or used in conjunction with the Bennett, Glenbow and Lougheed Rooms for pre-dinner cocktails and for buffets.

 This room is named for the famous Cochrane Ranche, the site of Alberta's first large-scale ranch that operated between 1881 and 1888.
-The Cochrane Ranche consists of archaeological remains and landscape features on approximately 137 acres overlooking the Bow River, located in a sheltered valley on the west bank of Big Hill Creek and west of the Town of Cochrane.
+The Cochrane Ranche consists of archaeological remains and landscape features on approximately 137 acres overlooking the Bow River, located in a sheltered valley on the West bank of Big Hill Creek and West of the Town of Cochrane.

-This room is named for founding member John Pascoe Jermy Jephson, (1855-1923) who was a charter member of the Ranchmen's Club, serving as our first Secretary, and our President from 1902-1906.
+This room is named for founding member John Pascoe Jermy Jephson, (1855-1923) who was a charter member of The Ranchmen's Club, serving as our first Secretary, and our President from 1902-1906.

-Named for Duncan Haldane MacPherson (1864- 1939), a rancher and one of the founding members of the Ranchmen's Club.
+Named for Duncan Haldane MacPherson (1864- 1939), a rancher and one of the founding members of The Ranchmen's Club.
 In the founding year of the Club, 1891, he served as Vice-President.
 MacPherson.
-He incorporated the High River Horse Company to raise horses, sheep and cattle and established a ranch near his friend's Herbert Samson and Hugh Harford (also members of the Ranchmen's Club who have rooms named after them).
+He incorporated the High River Horse Company to raise horses, sheep and cattle and established a ranch near his friend's Herbert Samson and Hugh Harford (also members of The Ranchmen's Club who have rooms named after them).